 Why Are Winters Colder Than Summers

 - The prime reason behind the difference in temperature in summer and winter season is the angle at which sun's rays strike the earth.
+In winters, sunlight strikes earth at an obtuse angle that skims the surface.
+Since direct sunlight does not hit the surface of earth, the temperature falls down and the weather becomes cold.

 - The season in Northern Hemisphere is summer, when that part of the earth is angled towards the sun.
 Although the sun is actually farther away during that time, it is positioned directly overhead, which makes the temperature warm, giving rise to summer season.

 - We experience cold temperature in the Northern Hemisphere, when that portion of the earth is angled away from the sun.
-Even though the sun is closer to earth during that time, its rays strike the planet at a much greater slant than they do during summer season.
+Even though the sun is closer to earth during that time, its rays strike the planet at a much greater angle than they do during summer season.
 As a result, the part experiences cold temperature, thus giving rise to winter season.